 The use of a synthetic exchange rate versus the official reference exchange rate does not have a significant impact given the contribution of Telefónica Venezolana to the consolidated financial position and to the Group’s results and cash flows for the year.

-In 2018 Argentina became a hyperinflationary economy (see Note 2).
+In 2018 Argentina became a hyperinflationary economy.
 In order to restate its financial statements, the Company uses the series of indices defined by resolution JG No. 539/18 issued by the Federación Argentina de Consejos Profesionales de Ciencias Económicas (FACPCE), based on the National Consumer Price Index (IPC) published by the Instituto Nacional de Estadística y Censos (INDEC) of the Argentine Republic and the Wholesale Internal Price Index (IPIM) published by FACPCE.
-The cumulative index at December 31, 2021, 2020 and 2019 is 582.5%, 385.9% and 283.4%, respectively, while on an annual basis the index for 2021 is 51% (36% and 30% in 2020 and 2019, respectively).
+The cumulative index at December 31, 2022, 2021 and 2020 is 1,134.6%, 582.5% and 385.9%, respectively, while on an annual basis the index for 2022 is 95% (51% and 36% in 2021 and 2020, respectively).

 The Group includes in a single line item (“Translation Differences”) all the equity effects derived from hyperinflation.
 This is as follows: (a) the restatement for inflation of the financial statements of the Group companies operating in hyperinflationary economies, and (b) the effects of translating their respective financial statements into euros using the exchange rate at the end of the period.